Skip to content

 Fake Context

-val program: ZIO[MaelstromRuntime, Nothing, Unit] = ???
+override val program: ZIO[MaelstromRuntime, Nothing, Unit] = ???

-val run = program.provide(
+override val configure =

 This program will not wait for any input for initialization.
 Output: